Influenza Prevention & Cure

 There’s growing scientific suggestion and some established evidence of natural medicines effective against many diseases that currently cause large scale suffering and death.
 Plus, there are centuries of traditional medicine empirical evidence.
 The high tier, scientific evidence, however does not exist.
 I’d suggest this is partly because it takes millions of dollars to run large, blinded, randomised controlled trials.
 And with no commercial reward, (given you still can’t patent nature) there’s little incentive or funding for anyone to run them.

-If we used natural medicines, in an educated way, in mainstream healthcare, by default we’d also influencing ecosystems by;
+If we used natural medicines, in an educated way, in mainstream healthcare, by default we’d also influencing regenerative ecosystems because;

-- food as medicine promoting more regenerative farming methods and diversity of species
+- food as medicine promotes regenerative farming methods and diversity of species (especially organic and permaculture based farming)

-- medicinal mushrooms keeping our wild and old growth forests preserved
+- medicinal mushrooms keep our wild and old growth forests preserved from logging

-- reducing water pollution from less need for antibiotic use and less pharmaceutical drug excretion into waterways
+- reducing water pollution due to reduced need for antibiotic and other pharmaceutical (synthetised chemical) drug excretion into our precious waterways

-These systemic impacts could promote our healthy immunity further and reduce levels of fear (of Earth’s ecological destruction for one thing) and perhaps also build our immunity to corporate capitalist propaganda and poor journalistic practices, so that we feel more informed to make decisions that benefit our health and the health of our planet.
+These systemic impacts could promote our healthy immunity further, reduce levels of fear and perhaps also build our immunity to corporate propaganda and poor journalistic practices, so that we are more informed, and more confident to make our own decisions to benefit our health and the health of our planet.